fidodu/-Nova-fidodu-Bot-/README.md

 <a name="features-overview"></a>
 ## Features Overview

-TitanBot offers a complete suite of tools for Discord server management and community engagement:
+⋆˚࿔ Nova Bot ⋆˚࿔ offers a complete suite of tools for Discord server management and community engagement:

 <table>
 <tr>